Validation Checklist for Planning and Other Applications

 *For applications where there is insufficient detail to calculate energy efficiency (for example where all matters are reserved, or where access only is applied for), a letter of intent will be required.
 In these cases, compliance with the required energy efficiency standards will be a condition of any planning permission granted and the necessary energy efficiency calculations will need to accompany the relevant reserved matters application.

-For non-residential units, all developments should achieve energy efficiency levels of BREEAM 'Very Good' (or where possible, in urban areas, 'Excellent').
+Policy 27 requires all new build non-residential developments of 500 sqm or more should achieve energy efficiency levels of BREEAM 'Very Good' (or where possible, in urban areas, 'Excellent').

 Existing and proposed site sections and finished floor and site levels